wing5wong/artisan-whs-static/source/_announcements/2019-11-07_ncea-examinations-begin.md

 The ceremony usually takes approximately two hours, and at its conclusion the students are issued with their reports and released to go home.
 The reports will also be e-mailed that day.
 Buses run at the normal time.
 The Library will NOT be open.

-For Friday 6 December, the time schedule will be:
+For Friday 6 December, the time schedule for students will be:
 Form time: 8.40 - 8.45am
 Life Diploma Awards: 8.45 - 10.05am
 Interval: 10.05 - 10.30am then assemble for **Prizegiving**.